Worldwide Guide to Women in Leadership

 2000-02 Minister of Employment and Solidarity (Again third in Cabinet)

-In 1995-97 Vice-President of the Socialist Group of the European Parliament.
-Later Spokesperson of the Socialist Party. (b.
+In 1995-97 Vice-President of the Socialist Group of the European Parliament and later Spokesperson of the Socialist Party, in 2012 she was candidate for the post of President of the National Assembly in the socialist party's internal election - a man was selected. (b.
 1946- )

 1991-93 Minister of Labour Martine Aubry